 Mathematics, a universal language that enables understanding of the world, is an integral part of the curriculum.
 Beyond the study of numbers, shapes and patterns, it also provides important tools for work in fields such as engineering, physics, architecture, medicine and business.
 At SGS we are aiming for our curriculum to nurture the development of a logical and methodical mindset in our students, as well as helping to inculcate focus and the ability to solve all manner of problems.

 The Maths curriculum will aim to have the following impact.

 - Develop a rich and broad curriculum that goes beyond national requirements.

-- Teachers plan to teach systematic and accurate mathematical representations such as bar modelling that they can use for more complex calculations (Algebra)and in their next stage of learning.
+- Teachers plan to teach systematic and accurate mathematical representations such as bar modelling that students can use for more complex calculations and in their next stage of learning.

-- Pupils become confident problem solvers and thinkers who would think outside the box..
+- Pupils become confident problem solvers and thinkers who are able to think outside the box.

-- Pupils can talk about “I know When” to recognise when they used the skills learned in Maths across other subjects.
+- Pupils can talk about “I know When” to think about when they are using tranferable mathematical skills.

 Don’t forget to follow us on Twitter!